cainrademan/Unity-Grass/README.md

 ](https://www.youtube.com/watch?v=Ibe1JBF5i5Y).

 The grass is quite performant (although there are crucial optimisations that should be added, like LODing).
 The look and movement of the grass is highly customisable and can be changed using various parameters.

+> **_NOTE:_**
+This shader is not intended for commercial use.
+It would probably be difficult to do so anyway, as it is tailored to my needs.
+Nevertheless, I have put the code up, with explanation, as part of my portfolio.

 ![Screenshot (4)](https://user-images.githubusercontent.com/52975691/211556726-e6e77c88-584e-4e81-9985-92c911e1d8d5.png)